reevoo/reevoo.github.io/docs/reevooapi/conversation/conversation_list.markdown

 ---
-id: conversations
+id: conversation_list
 layout: docs
-title: Platform API v4 / Reviewable
+title: Platform API v4 / Conversation / List
 navId: docs
 group: reevooapi
-prev: customer-experience-review
-next: conversation
 ---

-# Conversations
+# Conversation List

 <div class="warning">
   <strong>Currently this is just an experimental endpoint.
 If you would like to use it please contact us. </strong>
 </div>
-Allow a user to retrieve all the conversations that are associated with a specific product.
+Returns all the conversations that are associated with a specific product.

+## URL Format
+GET v4/organisations/{trkref}/conversations?locale={locale}&sku={sku}

-## URL Example(s)
+## URL Example
-v4/organisations/D10/conversations?locale=en-GB&sku=AIPTPDV5700
+GET v4/organisations/D10/conversations?locale=en-GB&sku=AIPTPDV5700

-## Parameter(s)
+## Parameters

 {: .documentation}
 |trkref     |         |